Ads have some pretty great features.

 Pro Tip: If you’re looking for something to sell on your blog.
 Google the keywords you get the most traffic from and see what the advertisers are selling.
 Copy them if you can because we know they make money.

-Ads Hurt User Experience and Your Brand
+7) Ads Hurt User Experience & Drown Out Your Calls To Action

 We’ve all experienced a website where the ads made the site unusable.
 Particularly on mobile.
 Even if your ads are functional and classy, your users will find them annoying.

-Ads Slow Down Your Website
+8) Ads Slow Down Your Website

 Users bounce fast.
 According to Pingdom, after waiting 3 seconds for your page to load 11% of your traffic has already bounced.
 After just 5 seconds of waiting an astounding 38% of your users are gone.

 Ads load a large number of images and scripts from all over the web, which will slow down your website.
 Will they take your site from 2 seconds of load time to 4?
 If they did, your 100,000 pageviews would instantly become 83,000 pageviews because 17% of your traffic just bounced.

 Your results may vary, but remember to check your page load times when including ads on your website.
 If the time it takes to load your site takes a massive hit you may want to reconsider putting ads on your site.

 9) GDPR Type Laws May Decrease Future Ad Rates